actions-marketplace-validations/HagiCode-org_haginotifier/README.md

       FEISHU_WEBHOOK_URL: ${{ secrets.FEISHU_WEBHOOK_URL }}
 ```

+**Benefits of Organization-level Secrets:**
+- Configure once, use across multiple repositories
+- Easier management - update the secret in one place
+- Official GitHub recommended approach
+- More secure with centralized control

 ### Option 2: Per-Repository Configuration

 Each repository manages its own webhook URL.
+This is suitable for:
+- Personal accounts without organization access
+- Repositories that need different webhook URLs

-1. Go to Settings > Secrets and variables > Actions in your repository
+1. Go to **Settings** > **Secrets and variables** > **Actions** in your repository
 2. Create a new secret named `FEISHU_WEBHOOK_URL`
 3. Paste your Feishu Webhook URL as the value